hopsoft/micro_mock/README.md

 ### Perhaps the lightest mocking strategy available

-Calling it a mocking script is a bit of a misnomer since its really a dynamic class generator ...and "mocking" with real behavior proves to be quite useful.
+Calling it a mocking script is a bit of a misnomer since its really a dynamic class generator... and mocking with real behavior proves quite handy.

+**Be sure to checkout [MicroTest](https://github.com/hopsoft/micro_test) for a lightweight test framework with similar goals.**

 ## Intall